 Best time to take a photo: Anytime of the year provides photo-friendly views of the falls, but the most spectacular images are snapped during winter months when the falls appear frozen in time.
 For this shot, be sure to come prepared with the proper winter hiking gear.
 BONUS: Wildlife photographers are in for a treat as the American black swift bird nests here.

 How to get there: The drive from Denver to Zapata Falls is just shy of four hours.
 Take Interstate 25 south to US Highway 160 west (exit 50) to Colorado State Highway 150 north.
 Look for the Zapata Falls Recreational Area sign, take a right and follow the road to the parking lot.

 6.)
 Mount Evans

 This 14er is especially unique, as it is one of the most accessible.
 It is in close proximity to Denver, and the Mount Evans Scenic Byway allows visitors to travel to the summit by car.
 The byway is the highest paved road in North America, and passes a variety of terrain along the route including ancient trees, lakes, forest and land above timberline.
-Adventurous hikers choose from a variety of trails up and around the Mount Evans Recreation Area ranging one mile to 17 miles in length.
+Adventurous hikers choose from a variety of trails up and around the Mount Evans Recreation Area ranging from 1 mile to 17 miles in length.

 How to get there: From Denver, take Interstate 70 west to Colorado State Highway 103.
 Follow Highway 103 to Echo Lake and continue on Colorado State Highway 5/Mount Evans Scenic Byway/Mount Evans Road.